fleetdm/fleet/docs/development/testing.md

 ```

 `localhost:1025` is the default configuration.
 You can use `kolide config_dump` to see the values which Kolide is using given your configuration.

-#### Viewing email content in the terminal

-If you're [running Kolide in dev mode](#using-no-external-dependencies), emails will be printed to the terminal instead of being sent via an SMTP server.
-This may be useful if you want to view the content of all emails that Kolide sends.